amlitinsky/kwill-app/requirements/user-flow.md

     *   **Future Features (Conversation Analysis):** In the future, you could analyze chat history for user behavior, feedback, and to improve the agent's performance over time.
 *   **Linking to Meetings (Optional):** The `meetingId` column in `chatMessages` allows you to link specific chat messages to a particular meeting processing flow.
 This can be useful for:
     *   Grouping chat messages related to a specific meeting for better organization and context.
     *   Potentially triggering actions or providing context based on chat messages *within* a meeting processing workflow (though this is more advanced and likely beyond the MVP).
-For the MVP, we can start simpler and just store chat history generally linked to the user (`clerkId`) and optionally linked to a meeting.
+For the MVP, we can start simpler and just store chat history generally linked to the user (`userId`) and optionally linked to a meeting.

 **Finance Jargon Consideration:**